joshcanhelp/josh-to-11/content/md/post/38-how-to-make-a-technology-taming-plan.md

 By the way, try to keep the list short.
 I’d recommend two or three items but, to be honest, that’s a bit hypocritical because I have four of them:

-- More online connections (Facebook, Linkedin, Twitter)
+- More online connections (Facebook, LinkedIn, Twitter)
 - Bump up my monthly freelance income to a certain amount
 - Add more people to which I can subcontract work
 - Add more/better sites to my portfolio